What Steps Are Involved in Filling a Tooth?

 Other Filling Types

 - Ceramics.
-These fillings are made most often of porcelain, are more resistant to staining than composite resin material but are also more abrasive.
+These fillings are made most often of porcelain and are more resistant to staining than composite resin material.
 This material generally lasts more than 15 years and can cost as much as gold.

 Does Dental Insurance Cover the Cost of Composites?